gadaman-rm/ESP_MultiWiFi/README.md

 ## Description

-`ESP_MultiWiFi` is a library for managing multiple WiFi connections on ESP8266 devices.
+`ESP_MultiWiFi` is a library for managing multiple WiFi connections on ESP8266 devices `Asynchronously`.

 This library automatically scans for available networks, sorts them based on signal strength, and attempts to connect to the strongest network available.
 If the connection fails, it moves to the next network in the list until a successful connection is established or all options are exhausted.

 ## Features